REVISION

 Replace stock transitions with content transitions: let the last idea in one paragraph become the opening of the next.
 Instead of Furthermore, tone matters, write Tone is where most drafts fall apart and build from there.

 When you do need a connective, pick one that carries meaning: but, so, still, instead.
 These words do logical work.
-Furthermore, additionally, and moreover just mean "here is another item on the list."
+Furthermore, Additionally, and Moreover just mean "here is another item on the list."

 Before